fcannizzohz/demo-sql-service/README.md

 This project uses [Apache Superset](https://superset.apache.org/) to illustrate the integration with a modern Business Intelligence application, directly using SQL as the integration language.

+#### Build Superset with the SQL Alchemy driver for Hazelcast

+Superset requires the SQL Alchemy driver for Hazelcast to be installed in the docker image.
+To achieve this, run `docker compose build superset`, the build installs the driver in `./sql-alchemy-hz-dialect` in the image, allowing connection to the cluster.

 #### Login to Superset

 Hazelcast doesn't come with a SQLAlchemy integration with Superset so a basic version is available in `src/main/python` and installed automatically in Superset docker container used in this exercise.